-CHAMPIONSHIP COURSE HOLE BY HOLE GUIDE
+CHAMPIONSHIP COURSE HOLE BY HOLE DESCRIPTIONS

 At Glenbervie Golf Club, we are very proud of our championship course - see the graphics below for details on each of Glenbervie's outstanding holes.

 Teeing from the hilltop, and with beautiful views out over the Ochil hills, Yetts O'Bervie is a slight dog leg left from the tee and if you place your ball far to the right of the fairway, an approach to the green for birdie is in your hands.
 But beware, the trees and large azalea bush bordering the right side of the fairway have caused many a double-bogey, or worse, on this innocuous looking hole.

 HOLE 2 – GEANS